Planning, prerequisites and firewall ports for your Microsoft Teams integration

 In summary, the certificate usage principles are:

-• The Teams Connector must have a publicly-signed PFX-formatted certificate.
-Multiple names/certificates are required if deploying Teams Connectors in several regions.
+- The Teams Connector must have a publicly-signed PFX-formatted certificate.
+Multiple names (or multiple certificates) are required when deploying Teams Connectors in a blue-green strategy, and when deploying Teams Connectors in several regions.

-Obtaining and preparing the TLS certificate for the Teams Connector
+Obtaining and preparing the TLS certificate for the Teams Connectors

-You must install on the Teams Connector a TLS certificate that has been signed by an external trusted CA (certificate authority).
+You must install on the Teams Connectors a TLS certificate that has been signed by an external trusted CA (certificate authority).

-You need to have this certificate available before you install the Teams Connector.
+You need to have this certificate available before you install the Teams Connectors.

 The certificate must be in Personal Information Exchange Format (PFX), also known as PKCS #12, which enables the transfer of certificates and their private keys from one system to another.
 It must use RSA keys.

-1. Decide on the FQDN (DNS name) you will use for the Teams Connector load balancer in Azure that will front the Teams Connector deployment e.g. pexip-teamsconn-eu.teams.example.com.
+Decide on the FQDN (DNS name) you will use for the Teams Connector load balancer in Azure that will front each Teams Connector deployment.

-• the DNS name you will configure in Pexip Infinity (Call control > Microsoft Teams Connectors > Address of Teams Connector) later in the process.
+- The DNS names you will configure in Pexip Infinity ( ) later in the process.

-• It can use the same domain space as your Pexip Infinity deployment, or your Teams deployment, or it can use an altogether different domain.
-In all cases you always need to create the necessary DNS CNAME record(s) and public certificates for the chosen domain.
+- It can use the same domain space as your Pexip Infinity deployment, or your Teams deployment, or it can use an altogether different domain.
+In all cases you always need to create the necessary DNS A-records and public certificates for the chosen domain.

-• If you intend to deploy other Teams Connectors in other Azure regions, you will need a different DNS name for each Teams Connector and a certificate that matches that identity.
-You can use a single certificate for this, containing Subject Alternative Name (altNames attribute) entries for all of the regional Teams Connectors.
+- If you intend to deploy other Teams Connectors in other Azure regions, you will also need a different DNS name for each regional pair of Teams Connectors and a certificate that matches those identities.
+Again, you can use a single certificate for this, containing Subject Alternative Name entries for all of the regional Teams Connectors.

 You can use the Pexip Infinity Management Node to generate a certificate signing request (CSR).